hertzmann/hertzmann.github.io/_posts/2023-07-31-occluding-contours-part-2.md

 Given a 3D mesh viewed under perspective projection, we first apply a projective transformation to the vertices, i.e., convert to camera coordinates, so that we're using orthographic projection.

-This method avoids all the complexity of finding valid polyline approximations, and we get these nice, clean contour renderings:
+This method avoids all the complexity of finding valid polyline approximations, and we get these nice, clean contour extractions:
 <center>
 <figure>
    <p float="left">